Para Hockey Cup

-The Canadian Tire Para Hockey Cup, formerly the World Sledge Hockey Challenge (WSHC) is an annual international ice sledge hockey tournament sponsored by Hockey Canada and the IPC Sledge Hockey.
-The tournament is an invitational format to bring four of the strongest ice sledge hockey teams together for international competition.
+The Para Hockey Cup, formerly the World Sledge Hockey Challenge (WSHC) and Canadian Tire Para Ice Hockey Cup is an annual international Para ice hockey tournament sponsored by Hockey Canada and the World Para Ice Hockey.
+The tournament is an invitational format to bring four of the strongest Para ice hockey teams together for international competition.

-The tournament features four teams per year and has seen teams from Canada, the United States, Norway, Russia, South Korea, Japan, Italy, Germany, and the Czech Republic.
+The tournament features four teams per year and has seen teams from Canada, the United States, Norway, Germany, Japan, Russia, South Korea, Italy, the Czech Republic and China.

 History

 The tournament was created in 2007 by Hockey Canada.
 The idea behind the tournament was to give an opportunity for international level play during non-Paralympic years.